-The Board of Directors is the legal Governing Body of every Avanti school and has ultimate accountability and legal responsibility for all Avanti Schools, including statutory responsibilities of governors and accountability for the quality of educational provision and school effectiveness.
+The Board of Directors is the legal Governing Body of every Avanti school andhas ultimate accountability and legal responsibility for all Avanti Schools, including statutory responsibilities of governors and accountability for the quality of educational provision and school effectiveness.
 The Board has appointed School Stakeholder Committees (SSCs) for each Avanti School.
-SSCs provide perspectives from various stakeholder groups ( staff, parents and wider community) on a day to day functioning of the school in order to support the school's work.
+SSCs provide perspectives from various stakeholder groups (staff, parents and wider community) on the day-to-day functioning of the school in order to support the school's work.
 Currently, in the South West Hub schools a temporary committee called a Governance Board is in operation.
 Governing Boards, School Stakeholder Committee and proprietors should ensure that the Trust and each school designates an appropriate senior member of staff to take lead responsibility for child protection.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting or directing other staff.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times (Dfe KCSIE 2021).
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times (DfE KCSIE 2022).

-Senior MAT officers (Education Director and MAT Lead for SEND and Safeguarding act as the DSL for the central team.
-A designated member of the Board of Trustees provides strategic oversight of all Child Protection and
+Senior MAT officers (Education Director and the Director of Inclusion) act as the DSL for the central team.
+A designated member of the Board of Trustees provides strategic oversight of all Child Protection and Safeguarding procedures.

-Safeguarding procedures.
 They provide strategic support and will delegate to the Principal and Designated Safeguarding Lead in each school to ensure that this policy is followed.
-Training on these responsibilities is provided by the Avanti School Trust and respective approved Local Children Local Safeguarding Children Board LSCB annually.

-Any serious issues in any of the schools within the Avanti Schools Trust (allegations against a staff member, serious H&S concern or incident) should be shared with the Education Director and the MAT Lead for SEND and Safeguarding
+Any serious issues in any of the schools within the Avanti Schools Trust (allegations against a staff member, serious H&S concern or incident) shouldbe shared with the Education Director and the Director of Inclusion

-The MAT Lead for SEND and Safeguarding will provide strategic and operational support for all school DSLs and will coordinate and when appropriate lead a planned programme of training and development.
+The Director of Inclusion will provide strategic and operational support for all school DSLs and will coordinate and when appropriate lead a planned programme of training and development.

 Online safeguarding training is also implemented during the course of the year to support updates.
-Each school has it's own Designated Safeguarding Lead and at least one Deputy Designated Safeguarding Lead.
-They will hold network meetings each term.
-Minutes will be disseminated to the Director of Education and Primary Head of School Improvement.
-Safeguarding information is provided to support our schools, via Trust briefings and meeting
+Each school has its own Designated Safeguarding Lead and at least one Deputy Designated Safeguarding Lead.